 Is CleanMyMac malware?

 No, it isn’t.
-I ran and installed CleanMyMac X on my macOS Mojave based MacBook Air.
+I ran and installed CleanMyMac X on my MacBook Air.
 A scan using Bitdefender found no viruses or malicious code.
 The app is also notarized by Apple and listed on the Mac App Store.
 Notarization is a process that confirms that an app is free from malicious files.

 Is CleanMyMac any good?